Fullshare Holdings: Tourism

 Fullshare holds an interest in Tuniu Corporation.
 Tuniu Corporation is a leading Chinese online travel agency (www.Tuniu.com) and is listed on the NASDAQ (Ticker: TOUR).
 Fullshare announced it had entered a non-legally binding MOU to acquire an indirect equity interest in Shanghai Joyu, a Chinese online travel agency (www.Lvmama.com) in business-to-consumer as well as the sales of tickets to major tourist attractions in China.

 Fullshare operates the Sheraton Mirage Port Douglas Resort in Port Douglas, Queensland, Australia.
 Sheraton Mirage Resort encompasses a 5-star, 295-room hotel with 4 food and beverage outlets and an 18-hole golf course.
 These amenities also form part of Mirage Country Club, Port Douglas which makes use of the 18-hole golf course, clubhouse, gym and swimming pool.

 Fullshare manages the 51,096 sqm ORTO Park (formerly Bottle Tree Park) in the northern area of Singapore.
-ORTO Park is Singapore's first multi-recreational park that is open to the public 24 hours per day, catering to all-day and night activities.
+ORTO Park is Singapore's first multi-recreational park that is open to the public 24 hours per day.
 ORTO Park overlooks the scenic lake with three event venues: Lakehouse, Stage, and Promenade.